 Public Economics

-I started teaching Public Economics in 2020 after universities in the United Kingdom had gone into lockdown.
-I had to rethink how to deliver this module and decided to design it from scratch.
+I started teaching Public Economics in 2020, after universities in the United Kingdom had gone into lockdown.
+I had to rethink how to deliver this module, and decided to design it from scratch.

-I have designed the module around topics rather than methods.
+I designed the module around topics rather than methods.
 The assessments prioritised writing, reasoning, and presentation skills.
 The online delivery of the module created its own host of interesting challenges.

 Labour Economics